programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 ##OCR cleaning

-So, now as you look at the OCR´d text, you will notice soon, that the text is not perfect.
+So, now as you look at the OCR'd text, you will notice soon, that the text is not perfect.
 Some words are probably not separated and some letters are not correctly written.
 What remains to be done, is to go through the text, and correct the errors.

 This is the moment when you will thank yourself if you have been able to do a good quality job in the previous phases, because you will probably have pretty clear data.
 This is also the moment when you will need to decide how pure text you want to have: are you willing to pay less attention in this phase and accept some blurred words, or is the clarity of the text so essential that you will check all the output?

 You might be interested in reading further what to do with the raw OCR data.
 Fortunately, there are great lessons for that:
 [Cleaning the OCR results with regular expressions] (http://programminghistorian.org/lessons/cleaning-ocrd-text-with-regular-expressions) or [generating an ordered data set from the OCR results] (http://programminghistorian.org/lessons/generating-an-ordered-data-set-from-an-OCR-text-file) or [preserving your data] (http://programminghistorian.org/lessons/preserving-your-research-data).

-Before OCR´ing all of your sources, try with a small sample materials to do the whole process from scratch to the analysis part you are planning to do.
+Before OCR'ing all of your sources, try with a small sample materials to do the whole process from scratch to the analysis part you are planning to do.
 When doing the latter steps you might realize some details that you will need to take into account when doing the previous stages.

 I would not have been able to learn myself and write this lesson without help of many people.
 Especially the help of Brooks Ambrose and the folks at the UC Berkeley D-lab!